The solar battery plays a critical role in solar self-sufficiency by allowing you to store solar energy for use when the solar panels cannot.

 Hybrid Inverters are what would be installed with your solar battery storage unit.
 This installation will control the power directly from the panels or battery.

-What happens if I don’t want solar storage?
+What happens if I don’t want solar battery storage?

 On average, solar batteries range from around £2,000 to £10,000 and there are different types of solar batteries you can choose from too.
 There are flow batteries that use liquid electrolyte solutions to store energy and flooded lead acid batteries which work the same way as the ones in your car.
 Solar batteries also vary in size and capacity depending on how much power they generate and store.